NathanHarrington/NathanHarrington.github.io/content/posts/learning_stage5.md

 malfunctions do they cite?

 4. Challenges
-Do they understand how things work, have difficulties getting certain things done, or resist particular jobs for specific reasons?
+Do they not understand how things work, have difficulties getting certain things done, or resist particular jobs for specific reasons?

 5. Social consequences
 Are they afraid of losing face, power, trust or status?

 6. Risks
-Financial, social, or technical risks.
+Are there financial, social, or technical risks.
 Or are they asking themselves what could go wrong?

 7. Anxiety
 What are their big issues, concerns and worries?